ClevGuard Support: Monitor Devices with Others' Permission.

 Although Wizz aims to create a positive environment, harmful content can still be found on the platform.
 You should be aware that your child might encounter:

-• Profanity and sexual content
+- Profanity and sexual content

-• Violence and drug-related material
+- Violence and drug-related material

-• Inappropriate profile pictures and bios
+- Inappropriate profile pictures and bios

-• Conversations that quickly turn into sexting
+- Conversations that quickly turn into sexting

 Wizz uses AI moderation tools like Besedo for text and Sightengine for images and videos.
 However, these systems may not catch all inappropriate content before it reaches users.

-Potential for online predators
+Potential risks of online predators

 The app's primary purpose is to connect strangers, which inherently carries risks.
 Here are some concerns to keep in mind: